Drucial/hyper_yabai/README.md

 ### Space Navigation
 - `⌥[` - Move to previous space
 - `⌥]` - Move to next space

+## Window Resizing

+The extension supports intelligent window resizing that works with Yabai's BSP layout:

+- **Vertical Resizing**
+  - Grows/shrinks windows vertically when possible
+  - Automatically detects and resizes against adjacent windows
+  - Works with all window positions in BSP mode

+- **Horizontal Resizing**
+  - Grows/shrinks windows horizontally when possible
+  - Automatically detects and resizes against adjacent windows
+  - Works with all window positions in BSP mode

+Default resize amount is 50 pixels per command execution.

 ## Configuration Steps